maurya-doshi/Samsung-PRISM-Hackathon/README.md

 # IPO Pulse — AI-Powered Stock & IPO Tracker for Telegram

-> A conversational AI agent built on the OpenClaw framework that delivers real-time Indian stock analysis, IPO listings, price alerts, and portfolio tracking — directly in Telegram.
+> A conversational AI agent built on the OpenClaw framework that delivers real-time Indian stock analysis, price alerts, and portfolio tracking — directly in Telegram.

 **Hackathon:** Samsung PRISM × OpenClaw — "Clash of the Claws" 2026
-**Theme:** Theme 2 — Daily Utility (Delegate tasks to the intelligent orchestrator)
+**Theme:** Theme 3 — Productivity (Delegate tasks to the intelligent orchestrator)

 ---